zmiori/strapi-provider-email-gmail-2lo-v4/README.md

 This package is an email provider for the headless CMS [Strapi](https://github.com/strapi/strapi).
 You can use this provider to send mail programmatically with `strapi-plugin-email`.

-This provider enables you to send email with the [Gmail API](https://developers.google.com/gmail/api) using a 2-legged OAuth configuration, for example when using G Suite.
+This provider enables you to send email with the [Gmail API](https://developers.google.com/gmail/api) using a 2-legged OAuth configuration, when using G Workspace.

+Supported versions:

+- v3.5.x (recommended)
+- v3.x

+_**Not having Google Workspace** (previously G suite) will not work with this provider._

 ## Installation